Nutrition & Dietetics

-All articles (original research, reviews, viewpoint papers) require a structured abstract that states in 250 words or fewer the purpose, basic procedures for conducting the analysis, main findings and principal conclusions of the study.
+All articles (original research, reviews) require a structured abstract that states in 250 words or fewer the purpose, basic procedures for conducting the analysis, main findings and principal conclusions of the study.
 Divide the abstract with the headings: Aim, Methods, Results, Conclusions.
-The abstract should not contain abbreviations or references.
+The abstract should contain full sentences and not contain abbreviations or references.

-All manuscripts should use the following subheadings to divide the sections of the manuscript: Introduction, Methods, Results, Discussion.
+All manuscripts should use the following headings to divide the sections of the manuscript: Introduction, Methods, Results, Discussion.
+Subheadings should not be used in these sections.
 Ethics approval must be stated in the methods section.

 1 Dunstan DW, Zimmet PZ, Welborn TA et al. The Australian diabetes, obesity and lifestyle study (AusDiab) – Methods and response rates.
 Diab Res Clin Pract 2002; 57: 119–29.

 2 Cashel K, Jefferson S. The core food groups: The scientific basis for developing nutrition education tools.
 Canberra: National Health and Medical Research Council, 1995.

 3 Bischoff SC, Sellge G. Immune mechanisms in food-induced disease.
 In: Metcalfe DD, Sampson HA, Simon RA, editors.
 Food Allergy: Adverse reactions to foods and food additives.
 Oxford: Blackwell, 2003; 14–37.

 Publication available online